- Elementary Years (Grades K-7)

 Teacher candidates seeking voluntary withdrawal from a practicum placement, whether permanent or temporary, must notify the Chair or designate in writing at least one week in advance of the commencement of the classroom school placement.
 Failure to give appropriate notice of withdrawal during a practicum placement, without consultation and approval of the Chair or designate, results in a requirement to withdraw from UNBC's School of Education Program.

-Any teacher candidate may be required to withdraw from a practicum placement for violation of any part of the School Act, the Professional Standards of BC Educators, School Regulations, or the BCTF Code of Ethics upon written notice from the school principal or the superintendent in the district where the teacher candidate is placed.
+Any teacher candidate may be required to withdraw from a practicum placement for violation of any part of the School Act, the Professional Standards for BC Educators, School Regulations, or the BCTF Code of Ethics upon written notice from the school principal or the superintendent in the district where the teacher candidate is placed.

 Request for Re-admission to Practica